elcicd/el-CICD-docs/tutorial.md

 #### Promote

-Click on the link `devops-cicd-non-prod` in the upper left of the Jenkins window under the Jenkins logo.
+Click on the link `devops-el-cicd-non-prod-master` in the upper left of the Jenkins window under the Jenkins logo.

 1. Click on the pipeline `microservice-promotion-removal`
-1. Click on 'Build with Parameters` on the left-hand side
+1. Click on `Build with Parameters` on the left-hand menu
 1. Enter `test-cicd` as the PROJECT_ID
 1. Click on the `Build` button
 1. When the new build number appears, click on it
-1. Click on `Console` on the left-hand side
+1. Click on `Console Output` on the left-hand menu
 1. When the logs pause and the `Input requested` link appears, click on it
 1. Select `PROMOTE` from the `test-cicd1` drop down
 1. Click the `Proceed` button